Action Prostate Cancer

-The Irish Cancer Society's Action Prostate Cancer (APC) programme is the leading provider of prostate cancer information and support in Ireland.
-APC includes the prostate cancer information service, which is staffed by specialist cancer nurses who provide expert information, support and advice to those affected by prostate cancer and those who care for them.
+The Irish Cancer Society's Action Prostate Cancer programme is the leading provider of prostate cancer information and support in Ireland.
+Action Prostate Cancer includes the prostate cancer information service, which is staffed by specialist cancer nurses who provide expert information, support and advice to those affected by prostate cancer and those who care for them.
 We strive to ensure that everyone affected by prostate cancer receives the highest standards of treatment, support and care, and to improve the quality of life of people living with prostate cancer.

 The services of the Irish Cancer Society's Action Prostate Cancer programme include:

 Annual Patient Conference

 The National Conference for Cancer Survivorship took place at the Aviva Stadium, Dublin in September 2013.

 At this Conference there was a dedicated track for men who have had prostate cancer entitled "I’ve had prostate cancer - now what?

 Details of 2014 National Cancer Conference will be available soon.

 We offer information, support and advice in confidence to people who are affected by prostate cancer, or to people who have general questions about prostate health.
 Specialist cancer nurses answer all calls to our helpline.
 Call the National Cancer Helpline on Freefone 1800 200 700.

 Prostate cancer information service

 Anyone concerned about prostate health can ring, email or drop in to access free, confidential advice and support.
 Information is also available about any aspect of prostate cancer including prevention, early detection, diagnosis, treatment or follow-on care.